YooHyun-Kim/CLAS/docs/source/index.rst

 ----------

 Step-by-step examples:
-1. Import the CALS library.
+1. Import the CLAS library.
 2. Configure logging settings using the configuration file.
 3. Initialize logging using:
    `cals_logger = CALSLogger(config)`